 The Web team provides the college with help and guidance for Web related questions.
 We're engaged in keeping the college websites secure and making sure they comply with legal requirements and university policies.
 On our website, you can connect with us, find resources, learn best practices, get tips on how to improve your website's performance, and much more.

 Fine Arts Career Services (FACS) provides a full range of services and resources to support students as they realize the full potential of their education and experiences.
-We are available to visit classrooms and conduct workshops for your students*, you can refer students to the Career Services office for assignments, we provide a job board and many other opportunities we would be happy to discuss with you.
+We are available to visit classrooms and conduct workshops for your students both in-person and virtually.
+Additionally, you can refer students to the Career Services office for one-on-one career advice, job/internship search assistance, and professional document reviews.

 If you are a faculty or staff member and would like to talk about your concerns for a student, you can contact the CARE Counselor for guidance.
 For example, if you’ve observed a student in distress or you’re wondering how to check-in with a student, you can schedule a consultation with the counselor to discuss how to support the student.